Steve Grogan: 1975–1979: initial successes

-During the 1977 season, Grogan would continue to advance the ball with his legs, amassing another 300+ yard rushing season, though he would only find the end zone once on a running play, as running backs Horace Ivory, Sam "Bam" Cunningham and Andy Johnson did most of the scoring on the ground.
-Rookie Stanley Morgan was drafted in the first round of that year's draft, and became an instant favorite target for Grogan; the two would go on to become the most successful tandem in Patriots history by the time of their retirements.
-The team would slip from their prior successes, however, falling to 9–5 and missing the playoffs.
-At the end of the season Grogan would lead the league in rushing yards among all other quarterbacks for a second straight season.
+During the 1977 season, Grogan advanced the ball with his legs, amassing another 300+ yard rushing season, although he would only find the end zone once on a running play, as running backs Horace Ivory, Sam "Bam" Cunningham, and Andy Johnson did most of the scoring on the ground.
+Rookie Stanley Morgan was selected in the first round of that year's draft and the two became the most successful tandem in Patriots history by the time of their retirements.
+The team fell to 9–5, however, and missed the playoffs.
+At the end of the season Grogan led the league in rushing yards among all other quarterbacks for a second straight season.

-In the Patriots 1978 season, Grogan scored 20 combined touchdowns and through just shy of 3000 yards.
-Leading the Patriots to an 11–5 record, a division title and the organization's first ever home playoff game, a 31–14 loss to the Houston Oilers.
+In the Patriots 1978 season, Grogan scored 20 combined touchdowns and threw just shy of 3000 yards.
+He led the Patriots to an 11–5 record, a division title and the organization's first ever home playoff game, a 31–14 loss to the Houston Oilers.
 The Patriots set the all-time single season team rushing record with 3,156 yards (Grogan rushing for 539 yards and 5 touchdowns himself), a record that stood until broken by the 2019 Baltimore Ravens.
-Grogan would once again lead all quarterbacks in rushing at the end of the year.
+Grogan led all quarterbacks in rushing at the end of the year.
 This is also the only season an NFL team has had 4 players rush for over 500 yards apiece.

 Statistically, Grogan's best season was the Patriots 1979 season, when he completed 206 of 423 passes for 3,286 yards and 28 touchdowns, rushing for 368 yards and 2 touchdowns.
 His 28 touchdown passes led the league, tied with Brian Sipe of Cleveland, and his rushing yards led the league for quarterbacks for a fourth consecutive year.
-Grogan would also have his best statistical game of his career that season Vs the Jets when he went 13-18 on passes for 315 yards, five touchdowns and no interceptions, and rushed for 45 yards in a 56-3 win over the jets.
-However the Patriots struggled defensively and could not hold on to leads provided to them by Grogan, and finished with a disappointing 9–7 record, missing the playoffs.
+Grogan would also have his best statistical game of his career that season vs the Jets when he went 13–18 on passes for 315 yards, five touchdowns and no interceptions, and rushed for 45 yards in a 56–3 win over the jets.
+The Patriots finished with a 9–7 record, however, missing the playoffs.